 Fourteen dedicated obstetric anesthesiologists are the primary educators in the fellowship program.
 In addition, faculty members in the Medical School’s Department of Obstetrics/Gynecology, Division of Maternal-Fetal Medicine (MFM), Neonatology and Critical Care Medicine are integral to the fellows’ education experience.

 The Section of Obstetric Anesthesiology in the Department of Anesthesiology has primary clinical responsibilities on the Labor & Delivery Unit.
 Faculty members in the Department of Anesthesiology, whose primary subspecialty interest is Obstetric Anesthesiology, are dedicated to providing a well-rounded educational experience for anesthesiologists interested in a career in obstetric anesthesiology.
-The OB Anesthesiology Fellows are expected to gain experience in advanced clinical care, including the care of healthy and high-risk parturients, and the care of pregnant women undergoing nonobstetric surgery (7 months total clinical rotation).
-In addition, they will help manage the clinical service and are expected to learn and contribute to both formal and hands-on teaching of anesthesia residents and medical students.
+The OB Anesthesiology Fellows are expected to gain experience in advanced clinical care, including the care of healthy and high-risk parturients and pregnant women undergoing nonobstetric surgery (7 months total clinical rotation).
+Fellows are also required to participate in the management of patients scheduled for fetal surgery procedures.

 Fellows will be expected to participate in at least one research project, with the goal of one abstract and publication (3-month research rotation).
 Additionally, fellows rotate to the MFM and Neonatology services for 2-week rotations and participate in a formal simulation curriculum.
 Fellows meet for a weekly didactic session with one of the faculty members.
 One meeting per month is held jointly with the MFM fellows, usually a journal club.
 Fellows participate in regular patient care conferences and other multidisciplinary conferences.
 Our goal is for fellows to complete the program as well-rounded anesthesiologists whose primary interest and expertise is obstetric anesthesiology.